 PBL Solutions Limited

-- Defending Bunnings in ongoing prosecution by New Zealand’s competition and consumer protection regulator the New Zealand Commerce Commission in one of the most significant prosecutions in recent years, alleging breaches of consumer protection laws relating to Bunnings’ advertising.
+- Defending Bunnings against a prosecution by New Zealand’s competition and consumer protection regulator, the New Zealand Commerce Commission, in one of the most significant prosecutions in recent years, alleging breaches of consumer protection laws relating to Bunnings’ advertising.

 Hamilton City Council